nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ![MarkAttendanceSequenceDiagram-Logic](images/MarkAttendanceSequenceDiagram-Logic.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `MarkAttendanceCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:**<br/>
+The lifelines for `MarkAttendanceCommand` and `AttendanceMarkingCommandParser` should end at their respective destroy markers (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 ![MarkAttendanceSequenceDiagram-Model](images/MarkAttendanceSequenceDiagram-Model.png)